kokoko3k/koko-aio-slang/docs.md

         The lower, the blurrier the image.
         When set to zero, his value is handled using "Glow spread amount" When pushed to its maximum value, no blurring will occour.
-    Gamma:
-        Controls how much the signal has to be bright to produce the glow.
     Glow / blur bias:
         Higher negative values -> more glow : brighter colors expands over darker ones.
         Higher positive values -> means blur: all the colors are blurred.